Medical Renaissance

-The Medical Renaissance, from around 1400 to 1700 CE, was a period of progress in European medical knowledge, with renewed interest in the ideas of the ancient Greek and Roman civilizations along with Arabic-Persian medicine, following the translation into Latin of many works from these societies.
+The Medical Renaissance, from around 1400 to 1700, was a period of progress in European medical knowledge, with renewed interest in the ideas of the ancient Greek, Roman civilizations and Islamic medicine, following the translation into Medieval Latin of many works from these societies.
 Medical discoveries during the Medical Renaissance are credited with paving the way for modern medicine.

 Background

-The Medical Renaissance began just as the original Renaissance did, in the early 16th century.
+The Medical Renaissance began in the early 16th century.
 Medical researchers continued their Renaissance-evoked practices into the late 17th century.